nezort11/better-onetab/README.md

 Download the released .crx file in [releases page](https://github.com/cnwangjie/better-onetab/releases) and drag it to chrome extensions page.

+If installing using .crx file does not work for you try this:
+1. Git clone this repo
+3. Open chrome://extensions
+4. Click LOAD UNPACKED and select the ./dist folder

 Build your own from following steps：

 ### Development